 - 1/2 teaspoon baking soda

-- Heaping 1 1/2 cups superfine sugar (you can easily make your own by blitzing granulated sugar in the blender until finely ground but not powdery)
+- Heaping 1 1/2 cups superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 2 teaspoons finely grated lemon zest